IgniteUI/igniteui-docfx/en/components/grid/grid.md

 <igx-grid>
 ```

-When changing data through the **cell template** using `ngModel`, you need to call the appropriate API methods to make sure the value correctly passed the grid's [editing event cycle](editing.md#editing-events).
-In the snippet above, the `ngModelChange` call passes through the grid's [editing API](editing.md#editing-through-api), so editing events and [transaction](batch_editing.md) changes are properly handled.
-However, this `ngModelChange` will fire every time the value of the cell changes, not just when the user is done editing, resulting in a lot more API calls.
+When changing data through the **cell template** using `ngModel`, you need to call the appropriate API methods to make sure the value is correctly updated in the grid's underlying data collection.
+In the snippet above, the `ngModelChange` call passes through the grid's [editing API](editing.md#editing-through-api) and goes through the grid's editing pipeline, properly triggering [transactions](batch_editing.md)(if applicable) and handling of [summaries](summaries.md), [selection](selection.md), etc. However, this `ngModelChange` will fire every time the value of the cell changes, not just when the user is done editing, resulting in a lot more API calls.

-If the data in a cell is bound with `[(ngModel)]` and the value change is not handled, the new value will **bypass** the internal value handling of the grid.
-When dealing with cell editing with a custom template, it is highly advised to use the cell's **cell editing template**.
+If the data in a cell is bound with `[(ngModel)]` and the value change is not handled, the new value will **not** be properly updated in the grid's underlying data source.
+When dealing with cell editing with a custom template, it is strongly advised to use the cell's **cell editing template**.

+When properly implemented, the cell editing template also ensures that the cell's `editValue` will correctly pass through the grid [editing event cycle](editing.md#editing-events).

 #### Cell editing template